samuel-huron/samuel-huron.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Associate Professor at Institute Polytechnique de Paris.
+subtitle: Associate Professor in Interaction Design at the Social Science Departement, Institute Polytechnique de Paris.

 profile:
   align: right